onmyway133/awesome-swiftui/README.md

 - [Introducing SwiftUI](https://developer.apple.com/tutorials/swiftui) - Create beautiful, dynamic apps faster than ever before.
 - [iOS App Dev with SwiftUI](https://developer.apple.com/tutorials/app-dev-training/) - Create apps using SwiftUI and Xcode.
 Build Scrumdinger, an app that keeps track of daily scrums
+- [Creating a macOS App](https://developer.apple.com/tutorials/swiftui/creating-a-macos-app) - After creating a version of the Landmarks app for watchOS, it’s time to set your sights on something bigger: bringing Landmarks to the Mac

 ### WWDC